mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 JavaScript allows you to omit arguments without raising an error.
 You can use this to your advantage by leaving out the index and the full array if you're not using them, which is common and what we did in the first example.
 However, if you do need either or both the index or the full array, you have access to them.

-`forEach` is not the only way to iterate through an array and you may have seen another approach using for-loops.
+`forEach()` is not the only way to iterate through an array — you may have seen another approach using for loops.

 ```js
 const letters = ['a', 'b', 'c'];